QwuophyRain/QwuophyRain/README.md

 <h1 align="center">Hi 👋, I'm Rainsford Kofi Senam</h1>
 <h3 align="center">Am an IT technician with expertise in Data Analytics, Python, R, Web Dev, Cybersecurity, Networking and Hardware.
-Always looking for new challenges and opportunities to learn to impact lives.</h3>
+Always looking for new challenges and opportunities to learn and impact lives.</h3>

 - 🌱 I’m currently learning **Python, R, Cryptography**